CAVC attorney Chris Attig is one of our nation’s leading advocates for veterans.

 He is also a regular contributor on veterans issues to television news, for ABC-TV in Little Rock, Arkansas, ABC-TV in Dallas, Texas and CBS-TV in Dallas, Texas.
 He frequently speaks to veterans organizations around the country on issues related to reintegration to civilian life after military service.

 Mr. Attig wrote and published the popular "VA Sleep Apnea Field Manual" in 2014, teaching veterans and advocates how to prove and (hopefully) win their VA Sleep Apnea claims and appeals.

 His Veterans Law Blog® teaches veterans how to take back the power in their own VA claims and appeals.

-His VA Form 21 Blog helps those who advocate for veterans stay current on the law and improve their practical advocacy skills.
+His "Taking Point!"
+Blog helps those who advocate for veterans stay current on the law and improve their practical advocacy skills.